 The General Data Protection Regulation (GDPR) of the European Union (EU) describes the protection of personally identifiable information (PII) within the EU, including the transfer of such data outside the EU.

-As of the past May 25th, GDPR requires organizations in the EU to change their IT practices, especially with respect to mobile devices.
+On May 25th 2018, GDPR began requiring organizations in the European Union to change their IT practices, especially with respect to mobile devices.

 The rapid proliferation of these devices in the workplace is already creating new challenges in security, but approaching data with the enforcement of GDPR will greatly increase the priority of data protection initiatives.
 The effects of the GDPR on mobile device management can be categorized into the following four areas: